-Entry to the HURT 100 requires eight hours of volunteer trail maintenance each year you enter.
+Entry to the 2024 HURT 100 will require eight hours of volunteer trail maintenance.
 Volunteering at an ultrarunning event, or pacing/crewing during an event, DOES NOT fulfill the trail work requirement.
-Trail work for the 2021 HURT 100 must be completed between September 1, 2019 and November 15, 2020.
-Full details of the requirement are on the Trail Work form, found on www.hurt100.com
+Trail work for the 2024 HURT 100 must be completed between March 1, 2022, and November 15, 2023.
+Full details of the requirement are on the Trail Work form, found on www.hurt100.com/trail-work/

-Entrants and wait listed runners not submitting verified trail work forms by the deadline will be removed from the event or wait list.
+Entrants not submitting verified trail work forms by the deadline will be removed from the event.
 Refunds for removed runners will be in keeping with the Refund section below.
-If an entrant is removed for not completing the trail work requirement, a wait listed runner who has completed the trail work requirement will be selected, from the appropriate lottery category.
+If a runner is removed for not completing the trail work requirement, a wait listed runner will be selected.
+The wait listed runner will have seven days to submit the Trail Work form.

 All runners entered are encouraged to complete their trail work as soon as possible.
-If not selected for the lottery, you may potentially be selected off the wait list.
-Trail work forms should be submitted to trailwork@hurt100.com
+If not selected for the lottery, you may potentially be selected off the wait list,

+Trail work forms should be submitted to hurt100trailwork@hurthawaii.com